-The first step is to work on a record destruction plan.
-Figure out how long to store each type of document.
-Then determine which employee needs access to them.
+The first step in a digitizing project is to create a record destruction plan.
+Determine how long to store each type of document based on its legal lifespan then determine which employees need access to them.
 This should be distributed to each user.

-Now it is time to destroy all of the unwanted records.
-Have anyone who uses official records identify documents that should be destroyed.
-Also provide shredding bins around your office.
+Now it is time to shred all of the unwanted records.
+Have anyone who manages official company records identify documents that should be destroyed.
+Also, provide shredding bins around your office.
 Ask employees to go through their personal files using the official document management policy and destroy outdated documents.
 There is no need to scan documents that are useless.

 Step three is to determine which documents will be accessed in the future.
-The costs of document scanning grow the more often the document is accessed and shared.
-If it is unlikely to be used in the future, then just keeping the paper document is the superior option.
+The benefits of document scanning increase the more frequently the document is accessed or shared.
+If it is unlikely to be used in the future, then just keeping the paper document in storage is the superior option.
 Everything left is what you need to scan.

-Now it is time for the actual scanning.
-You can acquire scanners and assign the work to an employee or temp.
+Finally, it is time for the actual scanning.
+You can acquire scanners and assign the work to an employee.
 You can also hire a scanning service.
-If you have a box or two then assigning an employee should work.
-But, as you grow, the number of documents to scan will soon overwhelm your ability to do the work in-house.
+If you have just a box or two, then assigning an employee should work.
+But, as you grow, the number of documents needing to be scan will soon overwhelm your ability to do the work in-house.

 For more information, or for a free quote, call us at (505) 288-3530.